fdezcaminero/Rails_Associations/README.md

 - **bundle**: run $ bundle install , this is to install gems declared in the Gemfile
 - **Database Migration**: run *$ rake db:migrate* in console to run database migrations on your local machine
 - Open the rails server with *$ rails server* command and begin executions
-- Follow path * localhost:3000 * to use app
+- Follow path * localhost:3000 * to enjoy the app

 ## Authors